Tristan885/postal-iii-mdl-doc/README.md

 		- [$sortedmesh](#sortedmesh)
 		- [$helperbone](#helperbone)

-Some of these informations of the Source Engine MDL were taken from [here](https://developer.valvesoftware.com/wiki/MDL_(Source)), with additions of Postal III's extra data.
+Some of these informations of the Source Engine MDL were taken from [here](https://developer.valvesoftware.com/wiki/MDL_(Source)) and other sources, with additions of Postal III's extra data.

 ## Data types
 A list of data types used in the MDL data.